What is Drone Image Forensics – Examination of Exif & JPEG Format

 As the Exif file marker starts with FFD8 so it is a JPEG file.
 And if we look at the structure we can see that the size of descriptor is also included in “SSSS” size.
 Also, after the APP data finishes, other markers start at the end, and EXif Data starts with ASCII “Exif” special data to identify Exif or nota and 2 bytes of 0x00, then after data follows.

 In Exif file format TIFF data are being used to store data.
 Below, the EXif Format structure is shown in which the “Intel” byte is aligned and a JPEG thumbnail is used.

 TIFF HEADER STRUCTURE

 The starting 2 byte of TIFF header shows type of align, if “II” is used then it is an Intel type byte align while “MM” denotes the Motorola type align.
 Commonly seen that only Ricoh use MM type byte align and most of the other digicams use II type byte align.
-So type of byte align must be checked if inspecting the TIFF header.
+So the type of byte alignment must be checked if inspecting the TIFF header.

 Image File Directory (IFD)

 TTTT in the above figure shows the sort of data denoted by Tag number.
-In the Exif structure first IFD is linked to IFD thumbnail Image and after link of IFD is terminated.
+In the Exif structure first IFD is linked to IFD thumbnail Image and after the link of IFD is terminated.
 The digicam information is being stored in EXif SubIFD an offset link.